 - Credit monitoring services cannot guarantee fraud prevention, as they cannot stop someone from applying for credit or opening new accounts in your name.

-- Additionally, credit monitoring cannot stop data breaches, prevent credit cards from being skimmed or warn you if someone files a tax return in your name and collects your refund.
+- Additionally, credit monitoring cannot stop data breaches, prevent credit cards from being skimmed or alert you if someone files a tax return in your name and gets your refund.

 Is credit monitoring worth paying for?